 2. Imitate the competition

-Please note, this doesn’t mean copy their content, design, or their exact marketing strategy! ????
+Please note, this doesn’t mean copying their content, design, or their exact marketing strategy!

 4. Optimize for the user

-Your content shouldn’t sound as if it’s optimized for robots!
+Your content shouldn’t sound as if it’s optimized for robots.
 Don’t be tempted to stuff your keywords into every sentence or paragraph.
-Yes, you need to use important keywords in your content, but your content should be primarily be aimed at benefiting the real human beings who read it.
+Yes, you need to use important keywords in your content (see #5 below), but that will come naturally when you research how customers are talking about your products/services online.
+Your content should be primarily be aimed at benefiting the real human beings who read it.

 One way you can do this is by thinking about the commonly asked questions that people have about your services or products.
 What is the problem that they are typically having when they begin to search for your services or products?
 Your website should describe that situation and reassure them that you understand it, and have a solution!

-Another way to cater to your potential customers is to answer their objections.
+Another way to cater to your potential customers is to think about the competition.
 What is the number one competitor to your product or service?
-By competitor, I don’t necessarily mean another business– it could be something else, like DIY.
+I don’t necessarily mean another business– competition could be something else, like DIY.
 For example, the number one competitor to a pool service business might not be the other pool service guy who does it cheaper– it might be homeowners cleaning their own pools!

-Imagine two pool service companies– one has a one-page website with a simple list of their services and contact information, and one has that PLUS a blog where they regularly answer common questions like “Is it worth it to pay for pool service?”
+Imagine two pool service companies.
+One has a one-page website with a simple list of their services and contact information.
+The other has their services and contact info as well, PLUS a blog where they regularly answer common questions like “Is it worth it to pay for pool service?”

 Now imagine a potential customer searches for “is pool service worth it?”– which website do you think Google will rank higher?

 Not only will that customer probably click on the website that answers their question vs. the one that only lists their services, they will probably stay longer and visit other pages on your website.
-Google will evaluate this behavior and may decide that your website should show up for MORE related queries based on that successful response!
+That will improve your SEO even more.
+Google will evaluate this behavior and may decide that your website should show up for MORE related queries based on that successful response.